Strawman theory: Assertions

 Proponents of the theory believe the evidence is found on the birth certificate itself.
 Because many certificates show all capitals to spell out a baby's name, JOHN DOE (under the Strawman theory) is the name of the "straw man", and John Doe is the baby's "real" name.
 As the child grows, most legal documents will contain capital letters, which means that his state-issued driver's license, his marriage license, his car registration, his criminal court records, his cable TV bill, correspondence from the IRS, etc., pertain to his strawman and not his sovereign identity.
 In reality, the use of all capital letters is typically done to make certain statements clear and conspicuous, although this is not always the case.

 The theory is also based in part on a misinterpretation of the Uniform Commercial Code, which provides an interstate standard for documents such as driver's licenses or for bank accounts: adherents to the theory see this as evidence that these documents, and the associated laws and financial obligations, do not apply to them, but instead to the "straw man".

-To distinguish themselves from their "strawman", pseudolaw advocates may refer to their "flesh and blood" identity under by a slightly different name, such as "John of the family Doe" instead of "John Doe".
+To distinguish themselves from their "strawman", pseudolaw advocates may refer to their "flesh and blood" identity by a slightly different name, such as "John of the family Doe" instead of "John Doe".
 One scheme, notably advocated by sovereign citizen theorist David Wynn Miller, involves adding punctuation—typically hyphens and colons—to one's name: Miller would write his name as :David-Wynn: Miller or David-Wynn: Miller and verbally said it "David hyphen Wynn full colon Miller".